• Skip to main content

 Notes

 This recipe, as written, is spicy and has a kick.
-If you would like to reduce the heat, substitute regular breakfast sausage for hot.
-You can also substitute Monterey Jack or gouda cheese for the Pepper Jack cheese.
-In addition, be sure to use “mild or regular” diced tomatoes and green chilies instead of “original” or “hot.”
+To reduce the heat, substitute regular breakfast sausage for hot.
+You can substitute Monterey Jack or Gouda cheese for the Pepper Jack cheese.
+In addition, be sure to use “mild or regular” diced tomatoes and green chilies, not “original” or “hot.”

 To make this recipe vegetarian, simply leave out the bacon and sausage.

-If you don’t have a cast-iron skillet, you can always use a sturdy disposable aluminum pan to smoke your dip.
+If you don’t have a cast-iron skillet, you can always smoke your dip using a sturdy disposable aluminum pan.

-I use a Big Green Egg for smoking, but any Kamado Joe type smoker or any gas, charcoal, or pellet grill with a lid, such as Traeger, works great too.
-Just follow your manufacturer’s instructions for smoking and maintain the temperature at 250 degrees F., and you are in business.
+I use a Big Green Egg for smoking, but any Kamado Joe-type smoker or gas, charcoal, or pellet grill with a lid, such as Traeger, works great, too.
+Follow your manufacturer’s instructions for smoking, maintain the temperature at 250° F, and you are in business.

 Add a block of cream cheese to the mix if you want a little variety.
 Sauteed bell peppers and onions would also be a nice addition.